blat-blatnik/TFC-Quick-Pockets/README.md

 While holding <kbd>ALT</kbd> you can then <kbd>SCROLL UP</kbd> or <kbd>SCROLL DOWN</kbd> to swap the items in your hotbar, giving you quick and convenient access to your whole inventory.

+### Auto-Refill

+You're chopping a tree, and your axe suddenly breaks.
+Aw snap - well thankfully you've come prepared!
+You have another axe in your inventory just for situations like this.
+But now you have to open up the inventory menu and swap it into your hand - completely breaking your tree-cutting flow.
+Not anymore.

+With the auto-feature enabled, whenever you break a tool, a new one will be placed into your hand - provided you have a backup in your inventory to begin with.
+This also works for weapons, food, drinks, building blocks, as well as other items like stone flakes, flowers, etc.

 ### Quick Bag Access

 Moving items to and from vessels and leather bags can be very tedious, as you first have to open up your inventory, drop the first bag in your hotbar, close the menu, right click on the bag from your hotbar, move the items from the bag to your inventory, then open up your inventory again, move the second bag to the hotbar, right click on the second bag...